LiskArchive/lips/proposals/lip-nazar-architecture.md

   defaults: {},

   /**
-   * List of valid events which this module want to register with the controller
+   * List of valid events to register with the Controller
-   * Each event name will be prefixed by module alias, e.g. moduleName:event1
+   * Once the application is running, each event name will be prefixed by the module’s alias, e.g. moduleName:event1
-   * Listing event means to register a valid event in the eco-system
-   * Any module can subscribe or publish that event in the eco-system */
+   * Any module running on the instance will be able to subscribe or publish these events */

   events: [],

   /**
-   * List of valid actions which this module want to register with the controller
+   * List of valid actions to register with the Controller
-   * Each action name will be prefixed by module alias, e.g. moduleName:action1
+   * Once the application is running, each action name will be prefixed by the module’s alias, e.g. moduleName:action1
    * Action definition can be provided on module load with the help of the channels
    * Source module can define the action while others can invoke that action */